fxpio/fxp-security-bundle/README.md

 - Override the security access control config to allow to use custom expression language functions defined with the tag `security.expression_language_provider` in `allow_if` option (expressions are compiled on cache compilation)
+- Compiler pass to inject service dependencies of custom expression function providers in variables of expression voter
 - Security factory for host role
 - Compiler pass for object filter voters